On This Page

 The following statements describe the policies and procedures with respect to students in these degree programs whose academic performance is unsatisfactory.
 A student in unsatisfactory standing is not eligible for fellowships, teaching or research assistantships or federal loans.

-• Grade Standards for the BE, MEM, MEng, MS, and PhD
+Grade Standards for the BE, MEng, MEM, MS, and PhD

 BE candidates must maintain an overall minimum grade point average of 2.33 (C+) or better.
 Students who fail to maintain a 2.33 average in any term will be placed on probation.
 Failure to obtain a C+ average in any term while on probation may result in dismissal.
 BE candidates must also have no more than three courses with a grade below C, where C- is below C, and where this number of three is computed from all courses taken to satisfy BE requirements, excluding the prerequisites to the major in engineering sciences.
+With the exception of MATH 3, MATH 8, MATH 13, COSC 1, and COSC 10, no courses with a grade of "NR" may be used in the BE program.

 MEM candidates: No fewer than 14 courses in total, with no fewer than 12 HP or P grades (or equivalents), may be submitted in satisfaction of degree requirements.